microsoft/hands-on-lab-redis/docs/workshop.md

 Great, now you should have a running Web App which you can use during the workshop to check your progress.

 It will allow you to:
-- View the list of products by calling `catalog-api` (Lab1)
+- View the list of products by calling `catalog-api`
-- View http call durations to assess caching policies (Lab 1 and Lab2)
+- View http call durations to assess caching policies
-- View the browsing history by calling `history-func` (Lab3)
+- View the browsing history by calling `history-func`

 ## Redis basics